mickfuzz/makecode-platformer-101/README.md

 applied in other fields, for example those of Interactive Media Design and Systems Thinking.

 ![Wider and Narrower Patterns](/images/patterns_concepts_map_edit.png)

+### A Restricted Set of Learning Dimensions

+To encourage messy, experimental learning many of the computer science concepts that it would be possible to teach are intentionally put into the background to prioritise a inclusive process.
+Care has been taken to reduce the number of concepts and patterns in these areas to a manageable amount.

+In addition to these subject related learning dimentions, there are notes on process related learning dimensions outside of subject knowledge that may be useful to facilitators and parents.
+These are included at the following links.
+* [Design Practices](https://mickfuzz.github.io/makecode-platformer-101/codingConcepts#design-practices): goal setting, creating, testing adn reflecting.
+* [21st Century Skills](https://mickfuzz.github.io/makecode-platformer-101/codingConcepts#design-practices): communication, collaboration, critical thinking and the other one.

 ## Where to get started?